 This Tampa Bay Next interstate improvement program also will provide opportunity for transit integration and include a 44-foot median to support future transit.

 The Westshore Area Interchange, the Westshore to Downtown Tampa Corridor, and the Downtown Tampa Interchange projects are all part of a long-standing plan to improve and modernize Tampa’s interstate system, originally called the Tampa Interstate Study (TIS).
 The TIS required the most rigorous evaluation process in transportation planning – an Environmental Impact Statement (EIS).

 In response to community feedback, FDOT is working with the Federal Highway Administration to prepare a Supplemental Environmental Impact Statement (SEIS) to determine the preferred alternative for improving Tampa’s interstates and evaluating potential impacts.
 Express lanes are one of the concepts being evaluated in the SEIS.
 FDOT is evaluating alternatives and inviting the community to share additional concept ideas.

 During October 2017, FDOT held a public meeting to review the concepts and get community input on which concepts will be carried forward for detailed study.
-On May 21 and 23, 2019, the FDOT held Alternatives Public Workshops to review and discuss Downtown Tampa Interchange concepts, Westshore Interchange concepts and Northwest (Veterans) Expressway design changes.
+May 2019, the FDOT held Alternatives Public Workshops to review and discuss Downtown Tampa Interchange concepts, Westshore Interchange concepts and Northwest (Veterans) Expressway design changes.
 A public hearing was held February 2020.

-For more information on the SEIS, click here.
+For more information on the SEIS and public hearing, click here.